TerryLoc/wine-bar-project/README.md

 ## About the Project

+### Purpose

 <p>This is a Django-powered web application that manages the backend operations for booking and managing wine-tasting events.
 It handles user authentication, event scheduling, and booking management.
 The backend ensures seamless data flow between the database and the user interface, providing a robust platform for wine enthusiasts to explore and book immersive tasting experiences.</p>

+### Target Audience

+The primary target audiences include:
+- **Wine Enthusiasts**: Individuals who have a passion for wine and are looking for new and exciting tasting experiences.
+- **Event Organisers**: Businesses and individuals who organise wine-tasting events and need a platform to manage bookings and user interactions.
+- **Restaurant Owners**: Establishments that host wine-tasting events and want to offer their customers a unique and memorable experience.

+### Data

+We manage different types of data to ensure a smooth and personalised experience:
+- **User Data**: Information related to user registration, login, and profile management.
+This includes usernames, passwords, email addresses, and profile details.
+- **Event Data**: Details about the wine-tasting events, such as event titles, descriptions, dates, times, and available spots.
+- **Booking Data**: Information about user bookings, including the number of spots reserved, booking dates, and associated wine-tasting events.

+### Security Features

+Security is a critical part of the project.
+Several measures have been implemented for the safety and privacy of user data:
+- **User Authentication**: The application uses Django's built-in authentication system to manage user registration and login securely.
+- **Data Encryption**: Sensitive data, such as passwords, are encrypted using industry-standard hashing algorithms.
+- **CSRF Protection**: Cross-Site Request Forgery (CSRF) protection is enabled to prevent unauthorized actions on behalf of authenticated users.
+- **SSL/TLS**: Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are used to encrypt data transmitted between the client and server, ensuring secure communication.
+- **Session Management**: Secure session cookies are used to manage user sessions, with settings to prevent session hijacking and fixation.
+- **Access Control**: Role-based access control is implemented to restrict access to certain parts of the application based on user roles (e.g., admin, user).
 <br>

 Return to [Table of Contents](#table-of-contents)